Betta-Testers/Imbrius-Kabasuji/README.txt

 piece, if the piece is red then it is an invalid location to place the piece, and clicking will do nothing.

 If you are not satisfied with the orientation of the piece before you place it you are free to go back to the rotate buttons before placing the piece.
-Each of the 3 game modes have seperate small rules that differentiate them from eachother:
+Each of the 3 game modes have separate small rules that differentiate them from each other: